jessolo/mdlive-sdk-demo/README.md

 import it with Android Studio once cloned and just run the demosdk application.

 ## Styling
-After running the DemoSDK application you will see a similar dashboard like this with default header and text:
+After running the DemoSDK application, you will see a similar dashboard like the following, which displays a default header and text:

 <img src="/images/Screenshot_1504298299.png?raw=true" width="320">

-You can update/change them overriding the next style attributes by creating your own theme extending from `rodeo__SSODashboardActivityStyle`.
-You will be able to:
+You can make changes to specific Dashboard attributes by overriding the corresponding style attributes, with your own customized theme, extending from `rodeo__SSODashboardActivityStyle`.
+You will be able to update:

 - Dashboard action bar icon or title text.
 (Icon has priority over text)
 - Update the text, text color, text appearance, background color of the header.